-- Students wishing to pursue a self-designed track should first consult with Prof. Conrad Zapanta (Biomedical Engineering Associate Head of Education ).
+- Students wishing to pursue a self-designed track should first consult with Kristin Kropf (Undergraduate Program and Alumni Relations Coordinator).

-- A SBME track proposal must be submitted electronically to Prof. Conrad Zapantaat least three weeks prior to Pre-Registration during the spring of the sophomore year.
+- A SBME track proposal must be submitted electronically to Kristin Kropf at least three weeks prior to Pre-Registration during the spring of the sophomore year.
 The proposal must include:

 - The three courses of the designed track, including catalog descriptions and when these courses are expected to be taken.